 Here’s something important to understand about your personal finances.
 No one knows what’s going on with your money better than you, and no one cares about it as much as you.

-A few years ago, I was reviewing my taxes before my accountant submitted to the IRS.
+A few years ago, I was reviewing my taxes before my accountant submitted them to the IRS.
 I noticed that my accountant had listed some mutual fund sales from my IRA as taxable.
-That was an error that would have cost me $600, and one I am very happy I caught before submitting to the IRS.
+That was an error that would have cost me $600, and one I am very happy I caught before submitting it to the IRS.
 I figured it was a one-time mistake, so I let it slide.

 All the while, my tax preparation bill kept going up each year.
 My taxes become more and more complicated, so I stayed with the accountant.
 I watched each year as my bill increased from $400 to $500 to $600+.
 Seeing as I cared about my money and wanted to keep as much as possible, I started seriously considering doing my own taxes for the first time.